jpshrader/dotnet-core-api-client/README.md

 # .Net Core Api Client

-Based off of the HttpClient.
-This is meant to be areusable package to make Api calls easier to deal with out of the gate.
+Based off of HttpClient.
+This is meant to be a reusable package to make Api calls easier to deal with out of the gate.

 ## Future Enhancements